 Pre-sessional English courses (online)

-As a result of the global Coronavirus (COVID-19) outbreak we have made some changes to our summer 2020 Pre-sessional English courses.
+As a result of the global Coronavirus (COVID-19) outbreak we will be continuing to offer the spring 2021 pe-sessional English courses online only.

 - Class sizes will be kept small with a maximum of 15–20 students for every teacher to ensure personal attention

 - You can join the course from anywhere in the world

 - You will not need a visa for the online course as you will be studying in your home country.
 A CAS will be required upon successful completion of the pre-sessional course in order to join the main degree programme.